stackb/rules_proto/example/golden/README.md

 The tests in this package are used to:

-1. that gazelle runs properly (generates correct output from BUILD.in to BUILD.out)
+1. check that gazelle runs properly (generates correct output from BUILD.in to BUILD.out)
-2. that the build artifacts can actually be built (bazel build //...).
+2. assert that the build artifacts can actually be built (bazel build //...).
-3. Generate documentation.

 `//example/golden:golden_test` runs the gazelle tests.
 Each subdirectory of `testdata/*` represents a separate test.
 The `BUILD.in` file is used as the